filecoin-project/FIPs/FIPS/fip-solstice.md

       - **FinalizeConversion(Q).** Permissionless and idempotent;
         callable once the verification window for Q has closed.
-        Performs the quarter’s single FIL to USD conversion at the 30-day TWAP and stores the final USD figures (Section 2.1); if the oracle is stale or unavailable, the FIL component is stored as zero.
+        Performs the quarter’s single FIL to USD conversion in one pass, applying each pricing period’s print to its attoFIL amount (the FIL pricing rule, Section 2.3), and stores the final USD figures (Section 2.1).
+Every bound period is priced by construction (its print cleared within Q), so there is no stale or unpriced case.
 Invoked automatically by QuarterlyGateCheck’s read and by SubmitShares when not already run.

       - **SubmitShares(Q).** Permissionless once every FPV_i(Q) for
         the quarter is bound.
 Triggers FinalizeConversion(Q) if it has